 Visit Churchills War Cabinet Rooms and HMS Belfast

-Along the same theme of WW2 is the HMS Belfast which is permanently moored on the River Thames.
+Another London WW2 attraction is the HMS Belfast which is permanently moored on the River Thames.
 Go along and find out what life was like at sea when the war was on.
-Get tickets here.

 Check out the London skyline on the London Eye

 A familiar addition to the London Skyline, the London Eye is a really fun thing to do for all ages.
 You go inside a capsule and it will take you, slowly, all the way round so you can get a really great view of Big Ben, the houses of parliament, the river Thames and much more.

 Included in the ticket is entry to a 4D show as well.